Welcome on board

 ARISS is a volunteering working group devoted to develop and put into operation the onboard amateur radio station.
 ARISS-Europe is the European branch of ARISS.

-The amateur radio station is located in the Russian segment, in the Service Module, the Zvesda.
+The amateur radio station comprizes several units.
+Some are located in the Russian segment, in the Service Module, called Zvesda.
+Other units are located in the American sector of the ISS, in the European Columbus module.
 It is a multiband and multimode station.

 The onboard ARISS station offers a permanent space platform to the worldwide amateur radio community.
 Several operational modes are automated and used by groundstations without crew care (packet radio, VHF/UHF crossband repeater, SSTV downlink).
 Cosmonauts and astronauts also use the station to contact groundbound amateur radio stations in their free time.